 Audit Archives

-Per current audit (2018), Page 13, Section 2 (Significant Account Policies), Part I (Reserves), Reclamation District 999’s reserve policy is as follows: Reservations of the ending fund balance represent those portions of fund equity not appropriable for expenditures or legally segregated for a specific future use.
+Reclamation District 999’s reserve financial reserve policy is as follows: Reservations of the ending fund balance represent those portions of fund equity not appropriable for expenditures or legally segregated for a specific future use.
 Assigned fund balances represent tentative plans for future use of financial resources.